-"In Smith v Trafford Housing Trust, Mr Smith posted a link on his Facebook wall to a BBC news article entitled "Gay church marriages set to get the go-ahead" and commented that it was "an equality too far".
-In response, his colleague posted a comment on his wall, "Does this mean you don't approve?".
+In Smith v Trafford Housing Trust, Mr Smith posted a link on his Facebook wall to a BBC news article entitled "Gay church marriages set to get the go-ahead" and commented that it was "an equality too far".
+In response, his colleague posted a comment on his wall, "Does this mean you don't approve?"

 Mr Smith replied "no, not really, I don't understand why people who have no faith and don't believe in Christ would want to get hitched in church.
 The bible is quite specific that marriage is for men and women.
 If the state wants to offer civil marriage to same sex then that is up to the state; but the state shouldn't impose its rules on places of faith and conscience".

 As a result of his comments, Mr Smith was suspended on full pay and subjected to a disciplinary investigation.
 At the disciplinary hearing, he was found guilty of gross misconduct for breaching the Trust's Code of Conduct and Equal Opportunities Policy.

-Mr Smith sued the Trust for breach of contract.
+Instead of dismissing Mr Smith, the Trust demoted him from his managerial position which resulted in his pay being reduced by 40 per cent over two years.